Fan groups slam UEFA crypto-token Champions League sponsor | Sports-Games

 The commercial deal was announced a day after the Football Supporters Europe group praised UEFA for giving away 10,000 tickets to the Champions League final this season, with thousands of fans also able to attend the other European club competition finals for free.

-England’s Football Supporters’ Association said the announcement showed the “good and bad of UEFA summed up in two days.”
+England's Football Supporters' Association said Tuesday's announcement showed the “good and bad of UEFA summed up in two days.”
 Socios said it was becoming the official fan token partner of main men's competitions.
-Fans buying its blockchain-based tokens will be rewarded with “VIP trips” to the season launch events, the chance to visit UEFA HQ in Nyon, Switzerland, meetings with “legends,'' match tickets, merchandise and memorabilia.
+Fans buying its blockchain-based tokens will be rewarded with “VIP trips” to the season launch events, the chance to visit UEFA headquarters in Nyon, Switzerland, meetings with “legends,'' match tickets, merchandise and memorabilia.

-Football Supporters Europe said it was “appalled” by the Socios deal with UEFA, which did not announce the sponsorship.
+Football Supporters Europe said it was “appalled” by the Socios deal with UEFA.

-''It is a clear attempt to monetize football’s responsibility to properly engage with representative fans’ groups and their concerns,'' FSE said.
-“Since Socios began monetizing fan engagement through ‘fan tokens,’ they have met strong opposition from fans’ groups.”
-The announcement from Socios included no disclaimers about the risks.
-In England recently, Arsenal’s promotion of Socios tokens were ruled to have broken advertising regulations and were banned for taking advantage of consumers’ inexperience in cryptocurrencies.
+“It is a clear attempt to monetize football's responsibility to properly engage with representative fans' groups and their concerns,'' FSE said.
+“Since Socios began monetizing fan engagement through fan tokens,' they have met strong opposition from fans' groups.”
+The announcement from Malta-based Socios included no disclaimers about the risks.
+In England recently, Arsenal's promotions of Socios tokens were ruled to have broken advertising regulations and were banned for taking advantage of consumers' inexperience in cryptocurrencies.

 Dreyfus appeared to be a FIFA guest at the Club World Cup final on Saturday.
 He tweeted a photo wearing a VIP lanyard and a Socios mask at the game in Abu Dhabi that was won by Chelsea.
 FIFA did not respond to questions seeking comment on who invited Dreyfus and if it planned to enter into a partnership with Socios as the global governing body.